rmraya/XLIFFManager/README.md

 ### Supported File Formats

-With XLIFF Manager you can create XLIFF for all formats supported by Open XLIFF Filters:
+With XLIFF Manager you can create XLIFF for all formats supported by OpenXLIFF Filters:

 - **General Documentation**
   - Adobe InDesign Interchange (INX)